 Example 2 – List of Numbers

 Secondly, we will perform a similar count.
 This time with number values instead of character strings.
-Our intention is to find how many numbers are in the data set at least once.
+We intend to find how many numbers are in the data set at least once.

 =COUNTUNIQUE(A1:A4) counts the numbers

-3 one time which results in a 2.
+3 one time each which results in a 2.

 Example 3 – Images